tracking

 During the purchase process, a seller may make a variety of verbal guarantees.
 For example, the seller may promise to fix the roof before you move in or provide all of the kitchen appliances.
 Make sure this information is included in writing in any agreements you sign.
 If an agreement is not explicitly written in a contract, the seller is not obligated to abide by it.
 This also includes all of the details of your loan.
 Make sure the amount, payments, rate lock, and other details are clearly stated in writing in a signed document.

-It sure is!
-Like we said at the beginning, buying your first home is a big deal.
-If you’re feeling a little overwhelmed, if you have questions about anything you’ve read, or if you’re ready to begin the mortgage process, we’re here to help!
+Buying your first home is a big deal.
+If you’re feeling a little overwhelmed or if you’re ready to begin the mortgage process, we’re here to help!
 Start the conversation with your licensed CrossCountry Mortgage loan officer today!

 Ready To Take The Next Step?